 Tara owns the small farm she grew up on next door to Hazeland, which includes some woodland.
 Until recently she was working as an Estate Manager for the National Trust, where she worked for a large part of her career.
 She brings with her a wide experience in land management issues.
 Her role with the Trust involved balancing the requirements of conservation and access, liaising with a wide range of stakeholders.

 Tara is a wildlife enthusiast who is relishing the opportunity to build her knowledge and experience whilst helping to improve the conservation value of the land next door.
 Given the biodiversity and climate emergencies facing the world, she is keen to spend the rest of her career doing all she can to mitigate this.
 “I love where I live and I want to leave it in a better state for future generations.”

 Project Coordinator focusing on our Hazeland project, funded by the National Lottery Heritage Fund.
 Susan brings a wealth of project management experience and we’re excited to have her on our team

 Woodland Creation Manager

-Alister has a background in the creative services sector and has spent the last 10 years helping organisations communicate issues on sustainability and social justice.
-He is now studying for an MSc in Forestry at Bangor University and is enjoying spending less time in front of a computer and more time with his hands dirty.
+Alister is currently studying part time for a Masters in Forestry at Bangor University and is involved with all aspects of woodland creation for ANT, from scoping new land, designing the woodland and getting his hands dirty when is comes to planting season.
 “I got involved with ANT as they are an inspiring organisation with a great mission.
 We need more trees, a lot more, which is why I think the work of ANT and others like them is vital for our collective happiness and future”.

 Funded by DEFRA and our generous donors